lee-b/kobold_assistant/README.md

 ### `list-mics`

-This lists available microphones that `kobold-assistant` can use, to listen for instructions.
+Run `kobold-assistant list-mics` to list available microphones that `kobold-assistant` can use, when listen for the user's instructions.
 See the Configuration and Troubleshooting sections below, for more details on `list-mics` and related settings.

 ## Requirements